Modelling DDoS Attacks in IoT Networks using Machine Learning: Implementation

 \subsection{Supervised Learning}

 Table \ref{tab1} summarizes the results of the supervised learning models.

-From the table, Logistic Regression (LGR) had an accuracy of 99.192\% but resulted in the highest percentage of false negatives.
-Interestingly, all models (except ANN + Data framing) also had some percentage of false negatives, however, LGR wrongly classified more legitimate traffic as attacks.
-3 of the 4 models did well with regards to false positives, which implies that no DDoS attack went undetected, this is inline with their high accuracy values.
-ANN + Data framing was the exception, as it had the highest number of false positives (3.548\%) and consequently the lowest detection accuracy of the lot.
-In essence by using ANN + Data framing alone, more bogus traffic would be misclassified as safe.

-Among the three ANN models considered, the variant without data framing had the highest accuracy at 99.414\% but was very closely followed by the variant with data framing and standard deviation at 99.405\%.
-The impact of Data framing, and especially standard deviation, is evident here as the combination resulted in a slight improvement in false negative compared to the pure ANN.
+From the table, the pure ANN model resulted in the highest accuracy, followed by ANN + Data framing + SD.
+Logistic Regression (LGR) also had high accuracy value but resulted in the highest number of false negatives, meaning that LGR wrongly classified more legitimate traffic as attacks.
+Conversely, data framing adversely affected the false positive rate, resulting in about 2\% of bogus traffic (DDoS attacks) being misclassified as safe.
+Among the three ANN models considered, the variant without data framing only slightly edged out the variant with data framing and standard deviation (SD) at 99.414\% vs. 99.405\%.
+The impact of Data framing + SD is also evident here as the combination resulted in the lowest false negative of all the models compared.

-With regards to execution time, Fig. \ref{fig6} shows that the pure ANN was the slowest of all four models, taking over 2 minutes to classify traffic flow.
+W.r.t execution time, Fig. 6 shows that the pure ANN was the slowest of all four models, taking over 2 minutes to classify traffic flow.
 This would be unacceptable in real-time environments, where high-speed data analysis and classification are paramount.
-In contrast, the variants of ANN based on data framing were significantly faster than both LGR and the pure ANN at just 11 seconds versus 51 and 130 respectively.
+In contrast, the variants of ANN based on data framing were significantly faster than both LGR and the pure ANN at just 11s vs 51s and 130s respectively.
 This shows that breaking traffic into data frames or “windows” and processing them accordingly can be significantly beneficial with regards to processing time.